coderex2522/coderex2522.github.io/_posts/2024-09-05-cachelib-paper.md

 # Appendix
 ### A. Cache Lookup Order and Latency
 > CacheLib uses the lookup sequence 1) DRAM cache, 2) LOC, 3) SOC.
 Note that an object’s size is not known in advance.
 So, after a DRAM cache miss, CacheLib does not know whether the object is stored in the LOC or the SOC.
 Thus, it has to query one of them first, and on a miss, query the other.
 The order for CacheLib’s lookup order is motivated by the following analysis of average lookup penalties (also known as average memory access time, AMAT [46]).
 We consider the lookup penalty for each cache component as the time to determine that an object is not cached in this component.
 Our key assumption is that reading from DRAM is orders of magnitude faster than flash reads (e.g., 100ns compared to 16us [25]).
 Thus, the lookup penalty for the DRAM cache is a few memory references (say 500ns).
 To calculate the penalty for the LOC, recall that the LOC stores neither an object’s key nor the object’s exact size in memory to reduce DRAM metadata overhead.
 The LOC is indexed via 4-byte hash-partitioned B-trees, which each use 4-byte hashes to identify an object’s offset.
 If the overall 8-byte-hash does not have a hash collision, then the LOC’s lookup penalty constitutes a few memory references (say 1us, due to hash operations).
 If there is a hash collision, the LOC requires a flash read (16us) to compare the object key and determine the miss status.
 Assuming the smallest LOC object size (2KB) and 1TB of flash, at most 536 million objects are stored in the LOC.
 Thus, the probability of an 8-byte-hash collision can be calculated to be less than one in a million and the LOC’s average lookup penalty is slightly more than 1us.
 To calculate the penalty for the SOC, recall that the SOC does not use an in-memory index.
 The SOC uses a per-page Bloom filter (say 1us) to opportunistically determine the miss status.
 However, as these Bloom filters are small, their error rate is 10%.
 In case of a Bloom filter error, the SOC requires a flash read (16us) to compare the object key.
 The SOC’s average lookup penalty is thus 2.6us.
 The average latency (AMAT) of CacheLib with the default order (1) DRAM cache, (2) LOC, (3) SOC is as follows, where L denotes lookup latency and H hit ratio: L(DRAM) With the order of SOC and LOC inverted, the average latency would increase by several microseconds, depending on the LOC and SOC hit ratios.
 Thus CacheLib queries the SOC last.

+### Advanced Admission Policies for Flash
+> One significant challenge in using flash for caching is respecting the limited write endurance of flash devices.
+If all DRAM evictions in a hybrid cache were admitted to flash, we would observe write rates 50% above the rate which allows flash devices to achieve their target life span. <u>A flash admission policy thus plays an important role in CacheLib’s performance</u>.

+* 使用Flash作为Cache时，一个重要的挑战是Flash设备的 `limited write endurance`
+* 如果所有DRAM驱逐数据都被存储到闪存，那么我们将观察到的写入速率将比允许闪存设备实现预期寿命的写入速率高出50%

+> Flashield [32] is a recently proposed flash admission policy.
+Flashield relies on observing an object as it traverses the DRAM portion of a hybrid cache.
+When an object is evicted from DRAM, Flashield makes a flash admission decision based on how often the object was accessed while in DRAM.

+* Flashield [32] 是最近提出的Flash的`admission policy`
+* Flashield依赖于观察对象在混合缓存的DRAM部分的传播情况。
+* 当对象从DRAM中驱逐时，Flashield根据该对象在DRAM中被访问的频率做出闪存接收决策。

+> Unfortunately, DRAM lifetimes at Facebook are too short for Flashield to be effective.
+A significant number of objects are popular enough to produce hits if stored on flash, but do not receive DRAM cache hits.
+In fact, for an L2 Lookaside cache, only 14% of objects being considered for flash admission have received either a read or a write while in DRAM.

+* Facebook的DRAM寿命太短，无法使Flashield有效。

+> To adapt the main idea behind Flashield to Facebook’s environment, CacheLib explicitly gathers features about objects beyond their DRAM-cache lifetime.
+We use Bloom filters to record the past six hours of accesses.
+Additionally, we change the admission policy’s prediction metrics from the abstract notion of “flashiness” to instead directly predict the number of reads an object is expected to receive in the future.

+> Our advanced admission policy was trained and deployed in production for SocialGraph .
+The default admission policy for CacheLib flash caches is to admit objects with a fixed probability that keeps flash write rates below a target rate in expectation.
+Compared to this default admission policy, the advanced admission policy wrote 44% fewer bytes to the flash device without decreasing the cache hit ratio.
+Hence, while training the models required for the advanced admission policy can be cumbersome, this policy gain significantly extend the lifetime of flash devices in production.